 Recruitment is just one of the many features you can expect from HR software.
 There are applications for background checking, job ad posting, and compensation management – basically, software solutions for every aspect of human resource management.

-Choosing your company's recruitment software is a complex process.
-To help HR departments compare and benchmark all recruitment software, we have selected a list of 490 companies providing SaaS tools for HR.
+Choosing your company's Recruitment and Talent Acquisition software is a complex process.
+To help HR departments compare and benchmark all Recruitment and Talent Acquisition software, we have selected a list of 492 companies providing SaaS tools for HR.

-Recruitment software is often combined with other HR functionalities.
+Recruitment and Talent Acquisition software is often combined with other HR functionalities.
 If your company is in need of complementary HR features, make sure to take a look at those frequent combinations: